raspishake/rsudp/docs/settings.rst

 *************************************************

 If alarmsound's :json:`"enabled"` is :json:`true` and you have either :bash:`ffmpeg` or :bash:`libav` installed,
-this module plays an MP3 sound every time it receives an :code:`ALARM` queue message.
+:class:`rsudp.c_alertsound.AlertSound` plays an MP3 sound every time it receives an :code:`ALARM` queue message.
 For details on installation of these dependencies, see `this page <https://github.com/jiaaro/pydub#dependencies>`_.